 WARNING: Make sure your power supply capacitors are fully discharged before touching anything!

-The efficiency of this setup will be exactly equal to that of a proper regulator.
+The efficiency of this setup if it originally had a linear regulator will be exactly equal to that of a proper regulator.
 There will just be no regulation with respect to AC line fluctuations.
 But with the added resistance of your stack, this won't be as bad as it would be with just a ballast resistor.
 Since you presumably won't be swapping HeNe tubes, regulation with respect to tube characteristics isn't that important.

 An alternative is to drive the power supply with a variable input voltage and with the standard ballast, simply adjust it to provide the required current.
 This actually allows an otherwise useless power supply to drive a range of HeNe laser tubes or heads.
 As an example, a 12 VDC input supply originally designed for a 5 mW red HeNe (6.5 mA at 2 to 2.5 kV), could be set up to power laser tubes or heads from less than 1 mW (around 5 V in) to over 5 mW (around 10 V in) simply by driving it with a variable voltage from a DC-DC step-down converter (less the $1 on eBay).
 Add a Digital Panel Meter (also around $1 on eBay) with 1K ohm sense resistor to monitor current.
 This is much more flexible than the original. :-) "It's a feature, not a bug."